This is the start of a new Series allowing update of Numbers and Distribution on a yearly basis. i.e. Survey Counts and/or Maps…

 peak.

-This species is, however, influenced by
+This Greater Butterfly Orchid is, however,

-grazing in 3 different locations, the area
+influenced by grazing in 3 different locations,

-(above) being secure and stable at present.
+the area (above) being secure and stable at

-Storage facility at Ballinafad (54.0355, -8.3599)
+Water Storage facility at Ballinafad (54.0355, -

-There is a large green sloping strip here
+8.3599) There is a large green sloping strip

-lwhere large numbers of Platanthera
+here where large numbers of Platanthera

 chlorantha occurred before a few horses took